Ancient Greek philosophers first

 Reaction

-America.
 He shared with Einstein the Hahn-Strassman-Meitner discoveries.
+Bohr also

-Bohr also met Fermi at a conference on theoretical physics in Washington,
+met Fermi at a conference on theoretical physics in Washington, D.C.
+They

-D.C.
-They discussed the exciting possibility of a selfsustaining chain
+discussed the exciting possibility of a selfsustaining chain reaction.
+In

-reaction.
-In such a process, atoms could be split to release large amounts
+such a process, atoms could be split to release large amounts of energy.

-world began to believe a self-sustaining chain reaction might be possible.
+began to believe a self-sustaining chain reaction might be possible.
+It

 conditions.
 The amount of uranium needed to make a self-sustaining chain